open-telemetry/opentelemetry-specification/specification/trace/api.md

 set the `Span` as the currently active `Span`.

 A common case where creating a `Span` but not making it active is in the use of async callbacks.
-Before the callback is setup a `Span` is created, with the currently active `Span`, if one exists, as the parent.
+Before the callback is set up, a `Span` is created, with the currently active `Span`, if one exists, as the parent.
 This new `Span` is passed to the callback as an argument and to be set as active within the body of the callback when it is run.

-The API functions for starting and creating a `Span` MUST accept the following parameters:
+The API functions for starting a `Span` MUST accept the following parameters:

 - The span name.
 This is a required parameter.
 - The parent `Span` or a `Context` containing a parent `Span` or `SpanContext`,